nkeck720/nos/README.md

 # Questions?

 If you have any questions, you can email me at nos.suppt@gmail.com.
-If you find bugs or wish to contribute, feel free to submit an issue at Github (nkeck720/nos) or create a pull request.
-I always accept any help I can get.
+Your email gets sent to a real person and not a bot, and so I will always be able to respond to your individual situation.

 # Legal agreement